Brprb08/orbital-control-simulator/README.md

 # Orbital Control Simulator

-A real-time orbital mechanics simulator built in **Unity** with physics computations handled with **C++ DLL**.
-This project demonstrates accurate Newtonian multi-body dynamics using the Dormand–Prince 5(4) integrator, live thrust maneuvers, and GPU-rendered trajectories.
+A real-time orbital mechanics simulator with a Unity-based frontend and a native C++ physics backend.
+This project demonstrates accurate Newtonian multi-body dynamics using a Dormand–Prince 5(4) integrator, live thrust maneuvering, atmospheric drag modeling, and GPU-accelerated trajectory rendering.

-**No built-in Unity physics used.**
+Unlike typical Unity projects, this simulator **does not use Unity’s built-in physics**.
+All orbital dynamics are computed using custom double-precision integration methods offloaded to native C++ code for accuracy and performance.

-> **Update:** Atmospheric drag has been fully integrated into the simulation.
-Initially, non-gravitational forces like drag and J2 perturbations were excluded intentionally to ensure the Dormand–Prince 5(4) integrator's accuracy and stability.
-With foundational accuracy verified, atmospheric drag is now implemented to simulate realistic orbital decay and perturbations.
+Designed to model realistic spacecraft orbits and perturbations in real time, the simulator is positioned as a lightweight alternative to tools like GMAT or STK, built from scratch for educational, prototyping, and technical demonstration purposes.

 [🎥 Watch the Demo Video on Youtube](https://www.youtube.com/watch?v=aisBrqQ_A4o&feature=youtu.be)
 ![Orbit Mechanics Simulator in Track Cam](./Assets/Images/04-17Track.png)